ONLYOFFICE/docspace-api-sdk-python/docs/FilesFoldersApi.md

 # **insert_file_to_my_from_body**
 > FileIntegerWrapper insert_file_to_my_from_body(file=file, title=title, create_new_if_exist=create_new_if_exist, keep_convert_status=keep_convert_status, stream_can_read=stream_can_read, stream_can_write=stream_can_write, stream_can_seek=stream_can_seek, stream_can_timeout=stream_can_timeout, stream_length=stream_length, stream_position=stream_position, stream_read_timeout=stream_read_timeout, stream_write_timeout=stream_write_timeout)

+Inserts a file specified in the request to the "My documents" section by single file uploading.

 For more information, see [api.onlyoffice.com]().